Svalorzen/AI-Toolbox/README.md

 much Python and C++ code resemble each other.
 Since Python does not allow templates, the classes are binded with as many as possible instantiations.

+Additionally, the library allows the usage of native Python generative models (where you don't need to specify the transition and reward functions, you only sample next state and reward).
+This allows for example to directly use OpenAI gym environments with minimal code writing.

 That said, if you need to customize a specific implementation to make it perform better on your specific use-cases, or if you want to try something completely new, you will have to use C++.